Veto vs Alter

 - Your primary risk is agents taking wrong actions, not credential leakage

-- You need human approval workflows for sensitive operations
+- You need human approval workflows for review-required operations

 - You want an open source solution you can inspect, fork, or self-host